openziti/ziti-doc/docusaurus/docs/learn/quickstarts/network/local-no-docker.md

 ### Configuration File Location

-You can change the location of the configuration files output by adding a parameter to the `expressInstall` function invocation.
+You can change the location of the configuration files output by setting the `ZITI_NETWORK` environment variable prior to running `expressInstall`.
 However, if you do this you will also need to set other environment variables as well.
 Please realize that if you change these variables each of the "hostname" variables will need to be addressable:

 * ZITI_CTRL_EDGE_ADVERTISED_ADDRESS
 * ZITI_CTRL_EDGE_ADVERTISED_PORT